+The pizza was outstanding.
+And there were lots of other snacks and wine flights to choose from.
 In between wine tastings, we also tried out a few great restaurants.
 I would return again to all of these restaurants.
 The food was great at each.

 As you can see, we thoroughly enjoyed our wine tasting weekend in Carmel-by-the-Sea.
 We even had time to spend discovering the surrounding area.
 Just a few blocks down away is the beautiful and expansive Carmel Beach.

 Have you ever been to Carmel-by-the-Sea for a wine tasting weekend?
 What are your favorite things to do there?
 Share your thoughts with us in the comments.

 Be Prepared For Travel